 “Keep quiet and hold still,” she said.
 “I don’t want to miss the basket.”

-I had a Chinatown moment recently while watching one of the Star Wars movies with Kyle, my three-year-old son, and I realized that George Lucas is the Jake Gittes to my Evelyn Mulwray.1 It's not that much of a stretch, is it?
+I had a Chinatown moment recently while watching one of the Star Wars movies with Kyle, my three-year-old son, and I realized that George Lucas is the Jake Gittes to my Evelyn Mulwray. ((If you haven’t seen Chinatown, starring Jack Nicholson as J.J.
+“Jake” Gittes and Faye Dunaway as Evelyn Mulwray, you should; this analogy makes more sense if you have.
+Go ahead: put in in your Netflix queue or run down to the corner video store.
+This blog will be here when you get back.))
+It’s not that much of a stretch, is it?
 George delivered three prequels like so many slaps to the face of die-hard Star Wars fanboys like myself, and they hurt.

 Before Kyle was born, I banished the prequels from my home.
 Even after I began his training—introducing him to the space opera by way of the LEGO Star Wars II: The Original Trilogy video game on my old Xbox—I was determined that the prequels would not sully my DVD player.
 We played the entire game together, and he experienced Tattooine, Yavin IV, Hoth, Dagobah, Cloud City and the forest moon of Endor in a multitude of interlocking bricks.
 When I upgraded to an Xbox 360, I decided that there was little harm in upgrading to LEGO Star Wars: The Complete Saga as well.
 I’d played through the prequel trilogy LEGO game before my son was old enough to pick up a controller and found that (surprise!) it’s much more entertaining when there’s no intelligible dialog.